Risk score

-Risk score (or risk scoring) is the name given to a general practice in applied statistics, bio-statistics, econometrics and other related disciplines, of creating an easily calculated number (the score) that reflects the level of risk in the presence of some risk factors (e.g. risk of mortality or disease in the presence of symptoms or genetic profile, risk financial loss considering credit and financial history, etc.).
+A risk score is a metric used in statistics, biostatistics, econometrics and related disciplines to stratify a population for targeted screening.
+It assigns scores to individuals based on risk factors; a higher score reflects higher risk.
+The score reflects the level of risk in the presence of some risk factors (e.g. risk of mortality or disease in the presence of symptoms or genetic profile, risk financial loss considering credit and financial history, etc.).

-Risk scores are designed to be:
+Risk scores are mainly designed to be: